 It was a cloudless, warm September night in Corona, Queens.
 Paul Simon was performing the final show of his last-ever tour about 20 minutes from where he grew up.
 “Late in the Evening” was playing, and when we finished dancing, I was thirsty.
 It was time, we decided, for a beer.

 That’s when it happened, I realized later.
+Ever wonder what to do when you lose your wallet?
+Because I sure was.

 After I drained the beer, I reached in my purse for my wallet and came up with a handful of air.
 I lost my wallet and my cash, license and credit cards were lost along with it.
 But what was worse was that I was also carrying my elderly father’s Medicare, Social Security and bank debit cards.
 And although these items were clearly mission critical for a Paul Simon concert (well, maybe not), losing them brought my stress level to an entirely new plane.